Why the market is so worried

 Can anyone win a trade war?
 Investors have the answer.
 And it's a resounding no.

 Stocks fell again Monday.
-The Dow dropped nearly 150 points, putting it on track to extend its losing streak to five days.
+The Dow dropped 103 points, extending its losing streak to five days.

 Investors are increasingly concerned that trade tension between the United States and China will escalate into tit-for-tat retaliation, with the two nations imposing one tariff after another on imports.